 The new regulations came about as a result of research conducted jointly by the National Research Council of Canada and the WCF, with contributions from Curling Canada, during the first Sweeping Summit, held in May 2016 Kemptville, Ont.

-With the new WCF regulations in place, Curling Canada is introducing a revised Moratorium that will cover brush-heads and sweeping for Curling Canada events, and playdowns that lead to Curling Canada events.
-It will be in place through the 2017-18 season.
+With the new WCF regulations in place, Curling Canada has introduced a revised Moratorium that will cover brush-heads and sweeping for Curling Canada events, and playdowns that lead to Curling Canada events.
+This Moratorium is now in place and part of the official rules.
 You can CLICK HERE to read it.

-The most notable change is that a standardized fabric (material, weave, coating and colour) will be adopted for use in all championship events.
+The most notable change is that a standardized fabric (material, weave, coating and colour) have been adopted for use in all championship events.
 As well, new guidelines have been adopted that cover use of target and sweeping brooms, as well as sweeping technique — all the result of the extensive research and testing done in Kemptville.